 "I do not pretend to understand how it is being done," I told him.
-"But we will not be able to enter until two things have vanished from that room."
+"But we will not be able to enter until two thing have vanished from that room."
 "What two things?"
 "Just watch."
 Benedict's blade had changed hands, and his gleaming prosthesis shot forward and fixed itself upon some unseen target.
 The two blades parried one another, locked, pressed, their points moving toward the ceiling.
 Benedict's right hand continued to tighten.

 Suddenly, the Grayswandir blade was free, and moving past the other.
-It struck a terrific blow to Benedict's right arm at the place where the metal portion joined it.
-Then Benedict turned and the action was blocked to our view for several moments.
+It struck a terrific blow to Benedict's right arm at the place where the metal through, vanishing from sight.